abdullahalhoothy/Real_estate_value_prediction/README.md

 ## Executive Summary

 The business objective of a real estate value estimation is essentially finding the **optimal price to place one's real estate listing to maximize its economic benefits**".
-The economicals burdens that an estimation tool could relive Total at around $45,600  including :
+The economicals burdens that an estimation tool could relive total at around $45,600  including :

   a- cost of apprisals costs($300-$700)[1]